Marcel88888/ToDoList/README.md

 "done_date": "2019-05-09 14:33:44"
 }

-- has a view `/ todolist / <task_id>` with the DELETE method, which, if the id of a task that does not exist, is given, returns the 404 status.
+- has a view `/todolist/<task_id>` with the DELETE method, which, if the id of a task that does not exist, is given, returns the 404 status.
 In the case of an existing task, the task with this id is removed from the database, and then the HTTP 204 status is returned .